lisad0313/ClimateWins-MachineLearning/README.md

 ## Introduction

-This repository contains the datasets, Python Scripts and analysis performed throughout CareerFoundry's Specialization course in Machine Learning.
+This repository contains the datasets, Python Scripts and analysis performed throughout the first achievement of CareerFoundry's Specialization course in Machine Learning.

 ## Project Background